marcllena/JamApp/README.md

 # JamAppAPI

-This is an API-REST using node.js mongoose, express and angular
+This is a project based on MEAN stack, including a BackEnd using node.js mongoose and express and a FrontEnd based on Angular.

 ---